Lorenzo0224/csv/README.md

 ## Usage

 We recommend updating the `API_key` variable in `API_key.txt` with your OpenAI api key.
-For reproducibility purpose, we present an OpenAI api key as default.
+For reproducibility purpose, we provided an OpenAI api key as default.

 To evaluate the DW datasets, use the following commands: